cTurtle98/Lifealgorithmic/source/cis-191/projects/system_monitoring_and_logging.md

-# Project 4: System Monitoring and Logging
+# System Monitoring and Logging

 In this project you'll examine a Linux machine to answer summary information and you'll examine system logs to find useful information.